abiswas-odu/Disco/README.md

 There are two basic versions of the assembler one for running on a single machine and another for running with MPI on a cluster.

-* Single Machine Version: This version of the assembler should be used if you are going to run the assembler on a single machine with one or more cores.
+* __Single Machine Version:__ This version of the assembler should be used if you are going to run the assembler on a single machine with one or more cores.
 The assembler is invoked through a run script `./runOmega3.sh`.
 Make sure the RAM on the machine is more than the disk space size of the reads.
-The quick start commands are:
+The quick start command as shown below will be used in a batch job submission script or directly typed on the commandline terminal.

 ```
 #!/bin/bash